-Hip flexor strain can occur when the hip flexor muscles are pulled, strained, torn or injured.
-A range of activities may cause the condition with the chief symptom being sharp pain.
+Hip flexor strain can occur when the hip flexor muscles are pulled, strained, torn, or injured.
+A range of activities may cause the condition, with the main symptom being sharp pain.

 - the iliacus and psoas major muscles that are also referred to as iliopsoas

 - the rectus femoris, which is part of a person’s quadriceps

 Overuse or overstretching of these muscles and tendons can result in injury, accompanying pain, and reduced mobility.